back to the MAIN INDEX

 ADMINISTRATIVE DIVISION OF ROME UNDER THE FRENCH OCCUPATION

-I. Rione Monti (divided into two parts)
+I. Rione Monti (split into two parts)

 " "